 Method 9: Check the battery health

-As your battery gets worn out it may cause your iPad to keep shutting down abruptly.
+As your battery gets worn out, your iPad can keep shutting down abruptly.

-The page will inform you if your battery requires any service and you will know if you need to replace it.
+Here you’ll be able to tell if your battery requires any service and if you need to replace it or not.

-Method 10: Restore factory default setting on your iPad
+Method 10: Restore your iPad settings to factory defaults

-If your problem persists then you can go ahead and restore the factory settings.
-However, this will wipe out everything in your iPad so it’s advisable to back up your data before restoring factory settings.
+If the problem persists, you can go ahead and restore your iPad to factory settings.
+This can remove all potential malware, malfunctioning programs, and bugs etc on your iPhone.
+However, this will wipe out everything in your iPad.
+So it’s advisable to back up your data before factory resetting your iPad.

-Mobitrix Perfix is a professional repair software that can solve more than 1000 iPad or iPhone problems safely and easily.
-Perfix is a good tool to fix iPad crashing issues instantly.
+Mobitrix Perfix is a professional iOS system repair software that can solve more than 1000 iPad or iPhone problems safely and easily.
+It can fix iPad crashing issues in 30 minutes.